Skip to content

 • Notice to landlord: If you're renting, give your landlord the required notice, which is typically one month.

 • Secure home insurance: It’s often cheaper if you buy your buildings and contents insurance together from one insurer.
-Start it from the date you take ownership of the property, so you don’t go without and check whether you have 'goods in transit' cover.
+Start it from the date you exchange contracts.
+Check whether you have 'goods in transit' cover for the actual move.

 • Removal arrangements: Book removal services or, if you're moving yourself, hire a van and organise helpers.